dogoncouch/LogESP/docs/install-ubuntu.md

   - [Production Environments](#production-environments)
   - [Distributed Environments](#distributed-environments)

 Note: This installation is intended for development, and trying out the software.
-In production environments, LDSI should be configured by a professional with experience securing production servers.
+In production environments, LogESP should be configured by a professional with experience securing production servers.

 ## Requirements
-On small home networks, LDSI can be run on an ubuntu server virtual machine with less than half of a processor, 1.5G of memory, and 8G of disk space.
+On small home networks, LogESP can be run on an ubuntu server virtual machine with less than half of a processor, 1.5G of memory, and 8G of disk space.
 ```
 apt update ; apt upgrade
 apt install build-essential python3-dev python3-venv libmysqlclient-dev mariadb-server nginx ntp